 Using a high efficiency condensing boiler with heating controls could save £190-£240 a year in heating costs.
-It will also significantly cut your home's carbon emissions as boilers account for around 60 per cent of all domestic CO2 emissions.
+It will also significantly cut your home's carbon emissions as boilers account for around 60 per cent of all domestic CO2 emissions consider renewable energy or other eco-friendly technologies (see overleaf).
+Before you consider the details you should also consider design, location, orientation, shading and fabric of your home as these have a huge impact, particularly on the need for any mechanical heating/cooling system.